OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

 storing a pointer to the linked list of edges for Vertex :math:`v_i`.
 This linked list represents the edges by the vertices that are adjacent to Vertex :math:`v_i`.

+In this figure, we see the representations for a directed graph.

+.. inlineav:: GIntroRepCON2_2 dgm
+   :output: show

+In this figure, we see the representations for an undirected graph.

+.. _Undirected:

+.. inlineav:: GIntroRepCON2_3 dgm
+   :output: show

 .. topic:: Example